 12 units (3-3-6) | second term

+Having a sufficient background in algorithms, linear algebra, calculus, probability, and statistics, is highly recommended.
 This course will cover popular methods in machine learning and data mining, with an emphasis on developing a working understanding of how to apply these methods in practice.
-This course will also cover core foundational concepts underpinning and motivating modern machine learning and data mining approaches.
-This course will be research-oriented, and will cover recent research developments.
+The course will focus on basic foundational concepts underpinning and motivating modern machine learning and data mining approaches.
+We will also discuss recent research developments

 CMS 290 abc

 Computing and Mathematical Sciences Colloquium

 Prerequisites: Registration is limited to graduate students in the CMS department only.

 This course is a research seminar course covering topics at the intersection of mathematics, computation, and their applications.
 Students are asked to attend one seminar per week (from any seminar series on campus) on topics related to computing and mathematical sciences.
 This course is a requirement for first-year PhD students in the CMS department.

 Research in Computing and Mathematical Sciences